PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

     Use `connmanctl --help` for more information.

-* An asynchronous interactive shell for more extensive use.
+* An interactive shell for more extensive use.
 To enter the interactive shell, enter `connmanctl`, without entering a specific command.
-Some operations, such as a first connection to a protected wireless access point, are only possible through the asynchronous shell mode.
+Some operations, such as a first connection to a protected wireless access point, are only possible through the interactive shell mode.

     ```
     # connmanctl